NEET Exam - Strategies- What to do on day of Exam?

 5. Is NEET qualification difficult?

 6. Is NEET a lengthy exam?
-How can I complete NEET paper 15 minutes before the time.
-Time Management is key for exam as many students despite good studies unable to complete the paper.
+How can I complete NEET paper 15 minutes before the time?
+Time Management is key for the exam as many students despite good studies unable to complete the paper.

 7. How can I reduce Negative Marking?
 One of the major reason why cut-offs are too low.

-8. How do I plan solving the paper?
-This is most neglected area?
+8. How do I plan to solve the paper?
+This is the most neglected area?

-1.Answer Sheet : Ensure that you fill all details in the OMR answer sheet properly without any over-writing.
-These are computer readable so any over-writing may lead to rejection.
+1.Answer Sheet: Ensure that you fill all details in the OMR answer sheet properly without any over-writing.
+These are computer-readable so any over-writing may lead to rejection.
 This is basic but most commonly made mistakes that many students in a hurry could end up mismatch of question number with answer number.
 Never leave the transfer of answer to answer sheet at the end of the paper.
-Those are most stressful moments and chances of errors are high.
-As you solve, you must transfer answer to questions to which you are confident.
-Only doubtful questions which you have planned to revisit must be hold back.
+Those are the most stressful moments and chances of errors are high.
+As you solve, you must transfer the answer to questions to which you are confident.
+Only doubtful questions which you have planned to revisit must be held back.
 Use question paper as rules to align.

-2.Time Management : Our objective in the NEET exam is to maximize the marks based on level of studies done in 2 years.
+2.Time Management: Our objective in the NEET exam is to maximize the marks based on the level of studies done in 2 years.
 In view, it is not necessary for students to solve all the questions, make mistakes and get trapped in Negative Marking.
-Many students does not understand this basic part and waste time in questions which they could have left.
+Many students do not understand this basic part and waste time in questions which they could have left.

 Please take 2 more situations during the exam:

 b) Another student sitting next to you will have same paper but the sequence of questions will be different.
 He/she gets 1st question which was most easy question of the paper.
 He/she solves easily and moves to next question to find that it was also easy.
 Think of mindset of the student.
-He/she has positive frame of mind, motivated, gain mental strength, happy , cool and thereby gets confidence.
+He/she has a positive frame of mind, motivated, gain mental strength, happy, cool and thereby get confidence.

 Can we simulate this simple concept?

-So key for the success in NEET exam is to solve “Easy Questions” first across all 3 sections and NEVER attempt subject sequence-wise.
-Our analysis shows that student with average profile can also score up to 400-450 marks easily with just solving easy questions first.
-Number of easy questions will vary based upon your preparedness but qualifying NEET is never in question.
+So the key for the success in NEET exam is to solve “Easy Questions” first across all 3 sections and NEVER attempt subject sequence-wise.
+Our analysis shows that student with an average profile can also score up to 400-450 marks easily with just solving easy questions first.
+The number of easy questions will vary based upon your preparedness but qualifying NEET is never in question.